 Download the infographics below:

-The Top 50 Employee Owned Businesses – the largest employee owned businesses in the UK – has recorded continued growth on a like for like basis (Like-for-like means each of the top 50 EOA companies has been compared against its own prior year results).
+Published in June 2020, the Employee Ownership Top 50 has recorded continued growth on a like for like basis (Like-for-like means each of the top 50 EOA companies has been compared against its own prior year results).

 Download the infographics below: